davepacheco/kartlytics/README.md

 Mario Kart 64 still frames from a screen capture video.
-The goal is to take a video of a session and extract information about the courses played, the characters in each box, each character's position at every point in the race, and the final lap times.
-Future enhancements could include weapon information, too.
+The goal is to take a video of a session and extract information about the courses played, the characters in each box, each character's position at every point in the race, the final lap times, and item box information.

 Visit [kartlytics.com](http://kartlytics.com) to see this in action.